Kaixhin/dockerfiles/CITATION.md

 Citation
 ========

-The following may be used to cite usage of source Dockerfiles or derived Docker images.
+A research paper is in the works, involving [FGLab](https://github.com/Kaixhin/FGLab).
+For now, the following may be used to cite usage of source Dockerfiles or derived Docker images.

 ### BibTeX
     @misc{dockerfiles,